Dogs make great pets! They provide excellent company, and can be playful and affectionate.

 We have so many beautiful dogs and puppies in care at any given time.

-All our dogs are desexed, microchipped and vaccinated before adoption.
+All our dogs are desexed, microchipped and up to date with vaccinations before adoption.

 When it comes to selecting a dog or puppy, take your time to carefully think about what type of dog you are after, and what type of pet is right for you and your family.
 Please be sure to discuss this decision with your whole family, or whoever is sharing your home with you.
 Matching the right people to the right dog is important to us at Strong Hearts Dog Rescue, and this is why we have an adoption process.